fallen-icarus/cardano-options/README.md

 proposal beacon smart contract as a minting policy with `BurnProposalBeacons` *or* the proposal beacon smart contract must be executed with `CreateCloseOrUpdateProposals` (can be staking or minting execution)
-- The active beacon smart contract must mint only the beacons required for the new outputs.
+- The active beacon smart contract cannot mint/burn any extra active beacons.

 Buyers can purchase contracts from multiple different sellers in the same transaction.